-The price of accommodation in Colombia is rising as its economy develops, but expats will find that housing remains affordable.
+The price of accommodation in Colombia is rising as its economy develops, but most expats, especially those earning a foreign currency, will find that housing remains affordable.

-When choosing accommodation, expats need to consider factors such as cost , security and location.
-As a result of the country’s wealth disparity, accommodation can be found to suit almost every budget.
-Expats will generally be limited to a fairly small selection of middle- to upper-class neighbourhoods that offer security and proximity to public transport, grocery and department stores, and restaurants.
+When choosing accommodation, expats need to consider factors such as cost, security and location.
+As a result of the country's wealth disparity, expats can find accommodation to suit almost every budget.
+Expats will generally be limited to a relatively small selection of middle- to upper-class neighbourhoods that offer security and proximity to public transport, grocery and department stores and restaurants.

-The majority of expats settle in Bogotá, the culturally rich and bustling capital.
-Another favourite city is Medellín, which is known as the ‘City of Eternal Spring’ due to its comfortable climate.
-Cali, the capital of salsa dancing, and Barranquilla, Santa Marta and Cartagena, along the Caribbean coast, are also popular locations, though the heat and humidity in these cities may prove too much for some foreigners.
+Most expats settle in Bogotá, the culturally rich and bustling capital.
+Another favourite city is Medellín, known as the 'City of Eternal Spring' due to its comfortable climate.
+Cali, the capital of salsa dancing, and Barranquilla, Santa Marta and Cartagena, along the Caribbean coast, are also popular locations.

-Whether renting or buying, expats without a sound knowledge of Spanish may struggle through the process of finding and then securing accommodation in Colombia.
+Whether renting or buying, expats without a sound knowledge of Spanish may struggle to find and secure accommodation in Colombia.
 They may also be more susceptible to exploitative landlords and various scams.
-Expats who are unfamiliar with the local language and culture should enlist the help of a professional translator or a friend who is fluent in Spanish.
+Expats unfamiliar with the local language and culture should enlist the help of a professional translator or a friend who is fluent in Spanish.

 Types of accommodation in Colombia

-Expats will find that modern apartment complexes in Colombia have good security.
-They often offer amenities like a pool or small gym.
+Modern apartment complexes in Colombia have good security and often offer amenities like a pool or a small gym.
 Older apartment blocks are usually more spacious and comfortable.
 They also tend to have better soundproofing than more modern buildings.
-Houses are typically exorbitantly expensive and are generally situated further away from the city centre.
+Houses are typically expensive and are generally situated further away from the city centre.

-Single expats, those on a tight budget or those who need somewhere to stay while searching for more permanent housing might consider renting a room in a private home.
-Many have private entrances and include access to the entire house and its amenities while allowing expats to improve their Spanish.
-Although Colombians tend to live at home until they get married, expats may also be able to find a room in an apartment shared with Colombian roommates.
+Single expats and those on a tight budget might consider renting a room in a private home.
+Many have private entrances, including access to the entire house and its amenities, while allowing expats to improve their Spanish.
+Although Colombians tend to live at home until they get married, expats may also be able to find a room in an apartment shared with Colombian roommates (or fellow foreigners).